Historic England Resources for Researchers

 - Our reference library holds over 60,000 books, journals and reports covering all aspects of the historic environment, including Pevsner’s Buildings of England series; Victoria County History; selected Post Office and Kelly’s Directories and RCHME Inventory volumes.
 We add 1,000 new titles each year, and we have around 400 current journal subscriptions.

-As well as using our online resources, our researchers are welcome to visit our Search Room and Library in Swindon, Wiltshire.
+The Historic England reference library catalogue is also searchable via the Copac website for researchers.
+As well as using our online resources, researchers are welcome to visit our Search Room and Library in Swindon, Wiltshire.